yvanlebras/scitizen/README.md

 ## Admin

 * manage users
+* manage project quotas

 # Issues:

 * form creation: when not saved, adding new fields reset values
+* my.html : Delete member does not work, delete click not triggered
+* On project deletion, all images (mongodb AND storage) should be deleted too, should manage this in background task *tasks* object.

 # Configuration

 in config/default.yaml

     general:
+        db: "scitizen"
         url: "http://localhost:3000/"
         admin: [ "admin@mydomain.com" ]
         storage: "s3"